 Standing Together to End Sexual Assault will:

-1. Provide crisis intervention and counseling services to survivors of sexual assault and their loved ones
+1. Provide crisis intervention and counseling services to survivors of sexual assault and their loved ones in a safe and supportive environment in collaboration with the University of California Police Department, Community Service Officer program.

 2. Accompany survivors and loved ones through a law enforcement interview